 The first mention of the existence of the parish in Wschowa comes from a document from 1326, in which the local priest Jordan was a witness.
-The church itself probably already existed before.
-In 1345, two years after the incorporation of the Wschowa into the Polish kingdom by Casimir the Great, the ruler gave the village of Przyczyna and its church to the Wschowa, and twenty years later he took a silent marriage in the parish church with Jadwiga, the princess of Żagań, who became his fourth wife.
+The church itself probably already existed before, because Wschowa in the Middle Ages was the largest town of the Poznań bishopric.
+In 1365, two years after the incorporation of the Wschowa into the Polish kingdom by Casimir the Great, the ruler gave the village of Przyczyna and its church to the Wschowa, and twenty years later he took a silent marriage in the parish church with Jadwiga, the princess of Żagań, who became his fourth wife.

 During the reconstruction after the fire of 1527, the presbytery was enclosed with aisles of equal height and topped with a net vault, while the old sacristy was pulled into the interior of the new aisle, which became much taller than it.
 Thus, above the sacristy, a room appeared completely open to the neighboring nave of the choir, which could be used as a chapel or gallery.

-Currently, the medieval character have been preserved only in the west tower and the choir with the 16th-century net vault in the central nave.
+Currently, the medieval character have been preserved only in the west tower and the chancel with the 16th-century net vault in the central nave (brick ribs are visible, but the system of its supporting is modern).
 The nave was rebuilt so thoroughly in the eighteenth century that it is difficult to guess its original appearance.
 Only its corners in the attic of the choir are visible.

 Kowalski Z., Gotyk wielkopolski.
 Architektura sakralna XIII-XVI wieku, Poznań 2010.

 Murowana architektura romańska i gotycka w Wielkopolsce, red.
 J.Tomala, tom 1, Kalisz 2007.